M66B/FairEmail/FAQ.md

 You should not change the username!
 For this, please go to the settings via the navigation menu (left side menu), tap on *Manual setup and account options*, tap on *Identities*, long press the main identity, and select to copy it.

+**Important**: In the case of an Outlook account, you should first authenticate the account again with the "Office 365" wizard.
+You don't need to remove the account for this.

 **In many cases, an alias address must first be verified via the website of the mail provider**

 Alternatively, you can enable *Allow editing sender address* in the advanced settings of an existing identity to edit the username when composing a new message,